History of Negeri Sembilan FC: Crest history

-NSFA Crest (–2014)
+NSFA (–2014)

 The Negeri Sembilan FA takes inspiration from the coat of arms of Negeri Sembilan.
 There are several important parts of the Negeri Sembilan coat of arms that are placed on the Negeri Sembilan FA team crest.
 It is believed that the Negeri Sembilan team crest has been in use for a long time, until 2014.
 In that year, the NSFA crest was modified at the suggestion of the team president at that time, Mohamad Hasan.

 Escutcheon: The escutcheon of the arms is depicted as an Old French shield outlined in black.
 The shield itself is coloured in shades of the Minangkabau people's traditional colours, like the flag, but is illustrated in the form of three partitions separated by diagonal lines running from the upper left to the lower right and varies slightly by its symbolisation.

-Rice Stalks: Nine yellow stalks of rice attached to the motto in the form a white scroll with "P.B.N.S" which is an abbreviation for "Persatuan Bola Sepak Negeri Sembilan" (English: Negeri Sembilan Football Association).
+Rice stalks: Nine yellow stalks of rice attached to the motto in the form a white scroll with "P.B.N.S" which is an abbreviation for "Persatuan Bola Sepak Negeri Sembilan" (English: Negeri Sembilan Football Association).
 The stalks signifies the nine states under the old Negeri Sembilan: Jelai, Jelebu, Johol, Kelang (now part of Selangor), Naning (now part of Malacca), Rembau, Segamat-Pasir Besar, Sungei Ujong, and Ulu Pahang.

-Crossed Keris Sheath : Two keris sheath crossed together to show the teamwork of the Negeri Sembilan players on the field.

-NSFA Crest (2014–2021)
+NSFA (2014–2021)

 Dato' Seri Utama Haji Mohamad bin Hasan changed the team's crest in 2014.
 The new crest is almost identical to the old crest, but only a few things have changed:

 Crossed Keris: The old crest only featured two crossed keris sheaths, but it has been improved by adding two blades of keris to the crest.
-These two blades of keris and their sheaths are crossed to show the teamwork and fighting spirit of the Negeri Sembilan players on the field.
+These two blades and their sheaths are crossed to show the teamwork and fighting spirit of the Negeri Sembilan players.

-Red Ribbon: Dato' Seri Utama Haji Mohamad bin Hasan has given the idea to place a red ribbon written "EST. 1923" which means established since 1923.
-This red ribbon has white stripes on the sides, and the ribbon is placed at the bottom of the crest.
+Red ribbon: Dato' Seri Utama Haji Mohamad bin Hasan has given the idea to place a red ribbon written "EST. 1923" which means established since 1923.
+This red ribbon has white stripes on the sides, placed at the bottom of the crest.